-Travelling with children is enjoyable and rewarding in many ways but it is not easy, stress free or simple!
+Travelling with children is enjoyable and rewarding in many ways but it is not easy, stress-free or simple!
 Don’t believe anyone that tells you it is!

-This is an evolving list – travel for us has changed enormously now we no longer need nappies or carriers – and will no doubt continue to evolve and adapt through the upcoming teenage hormonal maze.
+This is an evolving list as travel for us has changed enormously now we no longer need nappies or carriers – and it will no doubt continue to evolve and adapt through the upcoming teenage hormonal maze.

 Carry and use hand gel.
 Use before eating to save a whole load of problems later on.

 Carry paper sick bags.
 More environmentally friendly than plastic bags, they are useful for unplanned shopping, removing toilet paper from nature, isolating wet clothes – and of course vomit.
 We were given a pack of reinforced vomit bags as a leaving present and they proved invaluable!

 Never leave home or go out for the day without a pack of cards.
 A delayed bus, a long wait for dinner, a queue for the toilet, persuading energetic kids to cool down in shade – whip out the cards.

 Always carry plenty of water (ideally in reusable bottles) and a never-ending supply of snacks – healthy or otherwise!
 Snacks are the ultimate weapon against irritability and continual moaning and complaining.

 Always carry a first aid kit.
 We have a substantial kit for our rucksack and then bring a tiny First Aid kit out on our day trips.
 It is filled with plasters, sterile wipes and headache pills for mum and dad!
 It is used constantly!

 The world is getting smaller every day.
 Don’t overpack – you will be the one carrying it!
 Most items can be bought anywhere in the world.
 Travel with seasonal luggage.
 Visit charity shops and second hand shops to stock up on hot/cold weather gear in hot/cold countries and donate it back when you do not need it anymore.